 Beyond the energy landscape of the Ising model, the question addressed by this paper is also relevant in the context of opinion dynamics on social graphs \cite{Castellano2009social}.
-Our results show that in random graphs there is a certain regime of graph connectivity -- in between sparse and dense graphs -- in which non-consensual opinion profiles ($s$) can be a stable outcome on connected components.
-This is remarkable because random graphs are characterized by the absence of group structures and network segregation which are driving forces behind polarization dynamics in many opinion dynamics models \cite{Friedkin2011social,Maes2013differentiation,Banisch2019opinion}.
+Our results show that even in random graphs there is a certain regime of graph connectivity | in between sparse and dense graphs | in which non-consensual opinion profiles can be a stable outcome on connected components.
+This is remarkable because random graphs are characterized by the absence of group structures and network segregation which were assumed to be the driving forces behind polarization dynamics in many opinion dynamics models \cite{Friedkin2011social,Maes2013differentiation,Banisch2019opinion}.

-Our results are also interesting in the context of coordination games played over a social network \cite{Jackson2015games} because zero temperature dynamics in the randomly dilute CW model can be considered as a best response update in a symmetric coordination game.
+Our results are also interesting in the context of coordination games played over a social network \cite{Jackson2015games} because the observed zero-temperature dynamics in the randomly dilute CW model can be considered as a best response update in a symmetric coordination game where the payoff of agent $i$ is $\sum_{j \in N(i)} s_i s_j$, which is the negative local energy of node $i$.
 In this case, one is interested in the set of possible Nash equilibria defined as network configurations ($s$) in which no agent alone is better off by changing their action.
-This definition hence corresponds to how local minima have been defined in this paper.
-In games on networks the existence of non-consensual equilibria is captured by the notion of cohesive sets which partition the set of nodes in a network into two such that every agent has more connections to its own subset \cite{Morris2000contagion}.
-The existence of local minima in the randomly dilute CW model therefore proves that non-consensual play in symmetric coordination games may be stable on random graphs.
-An interesting follow up question would be to relate the number of local minima to the number of mutually disjoint cohesive sets of a network.
+This definition hence corresponds to how local minima have been defined in the present paper.
+In games on networks, the existence of non-consensual equilibria is captured by the notion of cohesive sets, which partition the set of nodes in a network in two such that every agent has more connections to its own subset than to the other \cite{Morris2000contagion}.
+The existence of local minima in the randomly dilute CW model therefore proves that non-consensual outcomes in symmetric coordination games can be stable on random graphs.
+An interesting follow-up question would be to relate the number of local minima in the energy landscape to the number of mutually disjoint cohesive sets of the network.

-In \cite{Banisch2019opinion} an opinion dynamics model is studied that corresponds to a coordination game on a network using reinforcement learning for finding the equilibria.
-There it is argued that a modularity-based community structure in the social network is sufficient for polarization.
-This paper shows that it is not necessary.
-Moreover, as seen in Fig.~\ref{fig:discmag_0}, the analysis of the final magnetization shows that in these emerging non-consensual profiles the two factions supporting opposing opinions tend to be of equal size.